erizhang/gameoflife_cpp/README.md

 gameoflife_cpp
 ==============

-An gameoflife sample code which written in C Plus Plus
+An gameoflife sample code which is implemented in C++

+Unit Testing is under googletest http://code.google.com/p/googletest/.